 CP 88: Delinquent Return Refund Hold

-This notice informs you that you tax refund is being detained.
+This notice informs you that your tax refund is being detained.
 The IRS is able to do this and often it is because you neglected to file the previous year’s tax return.
-Despite if you have a refund due to you, the IRS states that you are not allowed to collect it until all the required returns have been filed properly.
+Despite this if you have a refund due to you; the IRS states that you are not allowed to collect it until all the required returns have been filed properly.

-If you get this notice, it means the IRS is planning to levy your social security benefits.
-By neglecting to take the proper actions after this notice is received, the IRS is able to take up to fifteen percent of your received social security benefits.
+If you get this notice, it means the IRS is planning to levy on your social security benefits.
+By neglecting to take the proper action after this notice is received, the IRS is able to take up to fifteen percent of your received social security benefits.